davidsneighbour/kollitsch.dev/README.md

 ```

 Other `pre-commit` commands are:
-If you installed pre-commit and one of your commits won't "get through" due to some weird overzealous configuration, you can always commit manually via `git commit --no-verify`.
-So use your brain on this one.
+If you installed pre-commit and one of your commits won't "get through" due to some weird overzealous configuration, you can always commit manually via `git commit --no-verify`; use your brain on this one.

 # Development